Sharpness-Aware Minimization Leads to Low-Rank Features: Experimental evidence of low-rank features due to SAM

-\myparagraph{Observations.} We plot the main metrics for these three datasets in Fig.~\ref{fig:c10_low_rank_over_iterations}, \ref{fig:c100_low_rank_over_iterations}, and \ref{fig:tin_low_rank_over_iterations}.
+\myparagraph{Observations.} We plot the main metrics for these three datasets in Figure~\ref{fig:c10_low_rank_over_iterations}, \ref{fig:c100_low_rank_over_iterations}, and \ref{fig:tin_low_rank_over_iterations}.
 We observe that the models trained with SAM achieve a \textit{substantially} smaller feature rank which occurs not only at the end but also \textit{throughout} the training.
+We also note that the generalization improvement is \textit{U-shaped} in $\rho$ (i.e., too large $\rho$ is harmful) unlike the rank reduction which is monotonic.
 We note that for the state-of-the-art setting, the rank exhibits a sudden drop at the beginning and then a gradual increase, both for standard training and SAM.
+We verified that such behavior originates from the usage of initial large learning rates and is not specific to SAM.
 Overall, the rank reduction effect is very consistent over the three datasets and over both minimal and state-of-the-art settings.
-To confirm the generalizability of low-rank features taken at an intermediate layer, we also present the k-NN error on CIFAR-10 for models trained on CIFAR-100 and on CIFAR-100 for the rest.
-This experiment highlights the suitability of block-3 features for transfer learning, especially when using nearest neighbor-based classification.
-Augmentations play a crucial role in revealing the low-rank trend with respect to the $\rho$ of SAM, whereas the addition of only weight decay is insufficient for revealing a similar trend.
-The drop in the feature rank observed at the start of training is only present when using large learning rates, suggesting an interaction between SAM and high learning rates.
-Finally, we note that the feature rank shows the same trend on both training and test sets and is not sensitive to the chosen variance threshold (see Fig.~\ref{fig:train_vs_test_ranks}~and~\ref{fig:diff_variance_threshold} in App.).
+We also observe that augmentations play a crucial role in revealing the low-rank trend with respect to the $\rho$ of SAM, whereas the addition of only weight decay is insufficient for revealing a similar trend.
+Additionally, to confirm the generalizability of the low-rank features taken \textit{at an intermediate layer}, we also include transfer learning performance using k-nearest neighbors classification with $k=10$.
+For this purpose, we compute (1) the k-NN classification error on CIFAR-10 for models trained on CIFAR-100 and (2) the k-NN classification error on CIFAR-100 for the models trained on CIFAR-10 and Tiny ImageNet.
+Without this experiment, one could assume that since these features are not from the penultimate layer, they can be of limited use for downstream tasks.
+However, this experiment highlights that it is not the case: the block-3 features are still suitable for transfer learning and show completely non-trivial performance.

+\myparagraph{Additional experiments.} We report a few more related experiments in Appendix~\ref{app:additional_exps_clsf}.
+First, we note that the feature rank shows the same trend on both training and test sets and is not sensitive to the chosen variance threshold (see Figure~\ref{fig:train_vs_test_ranks}~and~\ref{fig:diff_variance_threshold} in Appendix).
+Moreover, the same picture holds also for different batch sizes (see Figure~\ref{fig:c10_low_rank_diff_batch_sizes} in Appendix).
+Additionally, we also report results for more recent variants of SAM such as ASAM from \citet{kwon2021asam} and GAM from \citet{zhang2023gradient} (see Table~\ref{tab:asam_gam} in Appendix).
+Finally, we discuss the behavior of the feature rank at the \textit{penultimate} layer instead of the intermediate ResNet block (see Figure~\ref{fig:feature_rank_last_layer} in Appendix).